The Need for More Support Schools

 Finally … and Importantly

 Mental health is the predominating issue for young people and yet it is significantly under-resourced.
 Investment in education options for young people suffering severely in this area is long overdue and clear and concrete plans to rectify this need to be put in place immediately.
 Planning and implementation for this should be straightforward with effective models in practice already that only need to be expanded and/or replicated.
-The Barrett School at Tennyson and the education staff of the school that operated within the Barrett Adolescent Centre at Wacol all have knowledge and experience that they are only too willing to utilise in whatever way will improve the lives of young people they know can be helped.
-Queensland has invaluable resources in these educators … and young people and their families whose lives have been substantially improved are happy to acknowledge the remarkable expertise that has changed their lives.
-It’s time that this specialised approach that produces such positive outcomes moved from being Queensland’s best kept secret to being one of the state’s proudest achievements.
+The Barrett School at Tennyson, the education staff of the school that operated within the Barrett Adolescent Centre at Wacol and the team implementing the education program at the Jacaranda Place AETC have knowledge and experience that they are clearly willing to utilise in whatever way will improve the lives of young people they know can be helped.
+Queensland has invaluable resources in these educators and should be utilising these to ‘teach the teachers’ in mainstream and special schools throughout the state (and elsewhere) about identifying and supporting young people with mental health issues.
+A specialised approach that focuses on those with severe and complex issues can illuminate aspects and help develop effective approaches that could be applied in less specialised environments as early intervention to prevent a wider need for things like inpatient extended treatment and education.
+And the knowledge developed must inform education for the wider public to foster greater understanding of mental health issues.
+The positive outcomes in specialised education for students with severe mental health issue that are currently Queensland’s best kept secret need to move to becoming one of the state’s proudest achievements.